RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Experiments

-\paragraph{Tasks} We augment standard D4RL locomotion tasks~\citep{fu2020d4rl} with rare heavy‑tailed penalties tied to velocity or torso pitch angles with early termination following ~\citep{urpi2021risk} (full construction details and per‑task parameters in App.~\ref{app:experimental_details}).
-We evaluate on \textsc{hopper}, \textsc{walker2d}, and \textsc{halfcheetah} using the \textsc{medium–expert} and \textsc{medium–replay} datasets, which are multimodal by construction (mixtures of heterogeneous behaviors).
-It lets us examine that RAMAC learns \emph{risk‑aware} policies \emph{without sacrificing multimodality}.
-During training, we follow ~\citep{urpi2021risk} and relabel per-transition rewards in the offline datasets with the same stochastic hazard model; evaluation uses the identical hazard specification. \paragraph{Baselines} We compare against representative offline‑RL methods covering value conservatism, distributional conservatism, anchor--perturb risk aversion, and risk--neutral expressive generators: CQL~\citep{kumar2020conservative}, CODAC~\citep{ma2021conservative}, ORAAC~\citep{urpi2021risk}, DiffusionQL~\citep{wang2022diffusion}, and FlowQL~\citep{park2025flow}. \paragraph{Evaluation} Following protocols as those adopted in ~\citep{urpi2021risk,wang2022diffusion}, we train for 2000 epochs, each with 1000 gradient steps and batch size 256.
-We evaluate methods at fixed intervals of gradient steps and report (i) raw returns averaged over 5 seeds and (ii) episodic \(\mathrm{CVaR}_{0.1}\) computed over 50 rollouts in total (10 evaluation episodes per seed) to avoid normalization bias on the stochastic variants.
-For ORAAC and CODAC, we adopt the authors’ risk-aware objectives (risk level \(\alpha{=}0.1\) unless noted).
-For the other baselines, we tune hyperparameters within the same training budget to ensure fairness and otherwise use authors’ recommended settings (App.~\ref{app:baselines}).
-Further protocol details appear in App.~\ref{app:experimental_details}.
-For artifact reproducibility, following common practice, we provide full results with corresponding 1000-step evaluation in App.~\ref{app:additional_experimental_results}.
+In this section, we evaluate \textbf{RADAC} on the Stochastic-D4RL benchmarks to validate both \emph{risk awareness} and \emph{policy expressiveness}.
+We also quantify the OOD action rate $\varepsilon_{\mathrm{act}}$ (Sec.~\ref{subsec:epsilon_act}) to empirically validate the behavior-divergence mechanism in Sec.~\ref{sec:risk_pitfalls}.
+Additional results, including the flow-matching instantiation \textbf{RAFMAC}, appear in App.~\ref{app:sd4rl_full}. \paragraph{Tasks} We augment standard D4RL locomotion tasks~\citep{fu2020d4rl} with rare heavy‑tailed penalties tied to forward velocity (HalfCheetah) or torso pitch angles (Hopper, Walker2d), together with early termination when the torso leaves a healthy range, following~\citep{urpi2021risk}.
+We evaluate on \textsc{Hopper}, \textsc{Walker2d}, and \textsc{HalfCheetah} using the \textsc{Medium–Expert (M-E)} and \textsc{Medium–Replay (M-R)} datasets, which are typically multimodal due to mixed data-collection policies.
+This lets us examine whether RAMAC learns \emph{risk‑aware} policies \emph{without sacrificing multimodality}.
+Full construction details appear in App.~\ref{app:sd4rl_details}. \paragraph{Baselines} We compare against representative offline‑RL methods covering value conservatism, distributional conservatism, anchor-perturbation risk aversion, and risk-neutral expressive generators: CQL~\citep{kumar2020conservative}, CODAC~\citep{ma2021conservative}, ORAAC~\citep{urpi2021risk}, ORAAC-Diffusion (ORAAC-Diff.)~\citep{chen2025diffusion}, DiffusionQL~\citep{wang2022diffusion}, and FlowQL (FQL)~\citep{park2025flow}.
+We defer detailed configurations to App.~\ref{app:baselines}. \paragraph{Evaluation} Following the protocols adopted in~\citep{urpi2021risk,wang2022diffusion}, we train for 2000 epochs, each with 1000 gradient steps.
+We evaluate methods at fixed intervals of gradient steps and report (i) raw returns averaged over 5 seeds and (ii) episodic \(\mathrm{CVaR}_{0.1}\) computed over 50 rollouts (10 evaluation episodes per seed) to avoid score normalization artifacts.
+For ORAAC and CODAC, we adopt the authors’ risk-aware objectives (risk level \(\alpha{=}0.1\)).
+For the other baselines, we tune hyperparameters to ensure fairness and otherwise use authors’ recommended settings.
+Further protocol details appear in App.~\ref{app:sd4rl_details}.
+Runtime and inference-latency comparisons for RADAC with recent baselines are reported in App.~\ref{app:runtime}.